ZWMiller/machine_learning_from_scratch/README.md

 classification.
 It will be the basis for our bagging classifier and random forest classifier.
 It has a few setting like max-depth to control how our trees are built.

+#### decision_tree_regreeor.ipynb (decision_tree_regressor.py)

+This module uses optimization of standard deviation or absolute errors to build decisions trees for regression.
+It will be the basis for our random forest regressor.
+It has a few setting like max-depth to control how our trees are built and a few options for optimization method.

 #### k_nearest_neighbors.ipynb (knn_classifier.py)